So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Motsameta Monastery contains the holy remains of David and Constantine, who were captured and tortured back in the 8th century trying to keep the region Christian.
 During the early Soviet era, the Bolshevik secret police removed the remains to much outcry.
 They were, however, swiftly returned, and still today, the remains are safely kept in the monastery.

-One of the best things to do in Kutaisi is to take a day trip or two out of Kutaisi!
+One of the top things to do in Kutaisi is to take a day trip or two out of Kutaisi!
+You can either hire a taxi for a day or book a tour.
 Here are my top picks…

 Chiatura and Katskhi column